cloudnativenorway/foundation/README.md

-# foundation
+# Cloud Native Norway

-Foundation documentation and work files
+This is the repository for all work documents, notes, and issues.